'No zero risk': UK move to increase Wembley fans questioned

 “If we live in a society which tells us ‘Well, it’s fine for 60,000 people to meet at Wembley,’ it’s very hard at the same time to say to people, ‘Look, there’s still a pandemic out there, and we’ve still got to be careful’,” he told BBC radio.

-If England's national team were to make the latter stages of the tournament, then the capacity issues at Wembley may be overridden by other ways of spreading of the virus as fans celebrate or commiserate together.
+If England's national team makes the latter stages of the tournament, then concerns over the capacity issues at Wembley may be overridden by other ways of spreading of the virus as fans celebrate or commiserate together.

 After all, England has not won a major tournament title, let alone made a final, since it hosted the 1966 World Cup.